ragavvenkatesan/yann/docs/source/pantry/tutorials/mlp.rst

     net.add_module ( type = 'optimizer', params = optimizer_params )

-We have now successfully added a Polyak momentum with RmsProp back propagation with some :math:`L_1` and :math:`L2` norms.
+We have now successfully added a Polyak momentum with RmsProp back propagation with some :math:`L_1` and :math:`L2` co-efficients that will be applied to the layers for which we passed as argument ``regularize = True``.
 This optimizer will therefore solve the following error:

 .. math::